October 4-week:

 1. What did you see/hear/feel?

 2. Share what you notice about what the person notices.
-Identify any desires (sexual but also for a better world, for deeper connection, etc.) that come through in the writing.
+Identify any desires (sexual desires, desires for a better world, desires for deeper connection, etc.) that come through in the writing.

 3. Questions for the writer.